Understanding Your Care Options: Palliative Care vs. Hospice Care

 • Interview the patient, caregivers, and family members to understand everyone’s concerns

-• Do a physical assessment to see how your loved one is doing right now
+• Do a physical check to see how your loved one is doing right now

 Step 2: Creating a Clear Understanding